bryanyuan1/bryanyuan1.github.io/_pages/cv.md

   - **Project**: [reinventing experience replay](/projects/exp-replay)
   - [UCSD Mattar Lab](https://mattarlab.ucsd.edu/)
   - Duties included:
-    - Used ideas from the human memory replay pattern, the need and gain terms, to design a novel experience replay method in Q-learning.
+    - Designed a novel prioritization metric for experience replay in Q-learning, inspired by a pattern in human memory replay called “gain and need”.
-    - Monitored training tasks on Nautilus, UCSD’s kubernetes cluster, enabling learning with multiple GPUs.
+    - Trained algorithms with multiple GPUs on Nautilus, UCSD’s kubernetes cluster.
-    - Redesigned the sampling order in the prioritized sweeping algorithm (PS), resulting in faster convergence to the optimal policy in the Gridworld game.
+    - Tested our proposed metric in the prioritized sweeping algorithm (PS), resulting in faster convergence to the optimal policy in the Gridworld game.
-    - Incorporated deep successor representation into prioritized experience replay (PER), resulting in at most a 500% performance increase in Atari games (e.g., Battlezone, Asterix).
+    - Implemented our prioritization metric in prioritized experience replay (PER) using the successor representation (SR) and experimented it in Atari games, resulting in at most a 500% performance increase.
   - **Supervisor**: [Professor Marcelo Mattar](https://mattarlab.ucsd.edu/)

 - September 2020 - June 2021: **Research Assistant**